phi-go/rfcs/text/0000-explicit-tail-calls.md

 ### Omission of the `become` keyword causes the call to be `return` instead.
 ([original example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-278988088))

-This is a potential source of confusion, indeed in a functional language where calls are expected to be TCE this would be quite unexpected.
+This is a potential source of confusion.
+Indeed, in a functional language where calls are expected to be TCE, this would be quite unexpected.
 (Maybe in functions that use `become` a lint should be applied that enforces usage of either `return` or `become` in functions where at least one `become` is used.)

 ```rust
 fn foo(x: i32) -> i32 {